smoetje/pfverkooppunten/readme.md

 **Plugin Laravel 5.8/VueJS experimental package for management of the PAULUSFEESTEN sales-locations of our dealers.**

-Proudly just made my very first (very simple) CRUD plugin package just to learn how to create and use Laravel plugins through composer.
+Proudly just made my very first (very simple) plugin package just to learn how to create and use Laravel plugins through composer.

-This application is a simple backend management api for the following (injectable) webpage plugin: https://bitbucket.org/nicolas_r/googlemaps_pf_vuejs/src/master/
+This application is a simple crud backend management api for the following (injectable) webpage-plugin: https://bitbucket.org/nicolas_r/googlemaps_pf_vuejs/src/master/

-Once installed, the built-in service provider does all the work to make it work.
+Once installed, the built-in service provider does all the work to make the backend work.

 Current release: v0.0.3
 In package.json add: